-It is human nature to be skeptical or have conflicting feelings on a topic to the point of indecisiveness.
-Because we are smack dab in the information age, people seem to lean more toward data and numbers over, say, emotion.
-To prove any point, people now want cold hard facts and numbers to sway them rather than a pathos-based argument.
+Smack dab in the age of information, people seem to lean more toward data and numbers over emotion.
+They want cold hard facts and numbers to sway them rather than a pathos-based argument.
 This strategy is useful when discussing an issue like climate change, for example.
 But what about matters of human experience?

 With the Harvey Weinstein trial reaching its verdict as of Monday, Feb.
 24, I am baffled at the trail of media coverage and sound bites made in defense of Weinstein over the span of nearly 30 years and picking up along with the accusations.
 In those 30 years Weinstein reached at least eight settlements until his most recent trial in which six women took the stand and proved him guilty of sexual assault and rape.
 However, he was found not guilty of predatory sexual assault.